Palolem Beach Goa

 Central Palolem Beach

 The crescent-shape of Palolem beach provides the perfect venue for an early-morning barefoot run, followed by a dip in the calm morning ocean.
-The sea remains sandy and shallow enough for a good 40 meters out – ideal for swimming.
+The sea remains sandy and shallow enough up to 40 meters out from the beach – ideal for swimming.

 Palolem beach is home to a large number of semi-stray dogs.
 The dogs attach themselves to the various resorts.
 This results in periodic flare-ups as each dog community protects its patch from rival dogs that occasionally wander into their territory.